charleski/Camilladsp-for-pCP9/README.md

 **8)** Tell squeezelite to send its audio to camilladsp.
 You can change this in the Squeezelite Settings tab of the pCP web interface:

 ![SetupSqueezelite](https://github.com/charleski/Camilladsp-for-pCP9/assets/4446874/bc8305cf-5363-418b-8461-82d46b98cc10)

+**9)** After squeezelite automatically restarts you can check that camilladsp is working by opening the gui interface at http://pcp.local:5005 or http://[ip address of your raspberry pi]:5005 You should see this on

 # Usage
 The camilladsp web interface can now be accessed through a browser at